rehman04/Object_Tracking/README.md

          3. KCF kernelized correlation filters
          4. TLD Tracking,Learning,Detection
          5. Median Flow
-     - There is video also attached of tracking API Boosting.
+     - There is video also attached of tracking API Boosting with the filename (Tracking_API_TrackerBoosting.mp4).
      - With All These techniques we first define Region Of Interest Manually then the Alogrithm Starts.